jeffreytse/jekyll-jeffreytse-blog/_posts/2020-01-01-english-phrase-patterns.md

 - Have fun doing sth.
 - He's pretty laid back
 - Hit me up later
+- Hold water
 - How do you like sth.?
 - How would you do sth.?
 - How many of sth. are there?
 - I ask over sb.
 - I could have done sth.
+- I delight in something/doing something
 - I didn't mean to do sth.
 - I feel like...
 - I get sb. sth.
+- I have an enduring passion for something
 - I'm down for whatever
+- I'm gutted to do hear that
+- I’m in two minds about this, I suppose…but on the other hand…
 - I'm knackered = I'm very tired
-- I'm gutted to do hear that
 - I'm so screwed!
 - I'm twenty-freaking-nine!
 - I'm willing to do sth.